 Below is a list of lower cost measures that will raise the energy performance of the dwelling to the potential indicated in the tables above.
 Higher cost measures could also be considered and these are recommended in the attached energy report.

-- 1 Low energy lighting for all fixed outlets - 2 Upgrade heating controls
+1 Low energy lighting for all fixed outlets

 A full energy report is appended to this certificate